kubernetes/examples/staging/volumes/scaleio/README.md

 parameters:
   gateway: https://localhost:443/api
   system: scaleio
-  protectionDomain: default
+  protectionDomain: pd01
+  storagePool: sp01
   secretRef: sio-secret
   fsType: xfs
 ```
-Note the followings:

-- The `name` attribute is set to sio-small .
-It will be referenced later.
+Note the `metadata:name` attribute of the StorageClass is set to `sio-small` and will be referenced later.
+Again, remember to update other parameters to reflect your environment setup.
-- The `secretRef` attribute matches the name of the Secret object created earlier.

 Next, deploy the storage class file.